-Financial assistance is provided through any a combination of the Federal Direct Unsubsidized Loan, Federal Graduate PLUS Loan, Private Alternative Loan, and Outside Scholarships.
-Graduate students interested in applying for loans must first complete the FAFSA.
-The FAFSA can be completed online at www.studentaid.gov.
+Financial assistance is provided through any combination of the Federal Direct Unsubsidized Loan, Federal Graduate PLUS Loan, Private Alternative Loan, and Outside Scholarships.
+Graduate students interested in applying for federal loans must first complete the FAFSA.
+The FAFSA is completed online at https://studentaid.gov.
 Methodist University's school code is 002946.
+The borrower must be a U.S. citizen or eligible non-citizen as defined by the FAFSA, the student borrower must be enrolled or accepted for enrollment in a master's degree program on at least a half-time basis (3 semester hours in a graduate program) as a graduate student, the student borrower must maintain Methodist University's Satisfactory Academic Progress (SAP) for Financial Aid eligibility and the borrower must not be in default on a previous Federal student loan, Perkins, or Direct Loan.
 The results of a student's processed FAFSA will be emailed to the student and Methodist University electronically.
 A financial aid offer will be completed.
 An email will be sent informing the student of the financial aid offer and information for attaining loans.
 The Department of Education has set forth borrowing limits for a graduate student per academic year which is \$20,500.00 unsubsidized.
 The Graduate Aggregate Limit (maximum a graduate student can borrow in their gradate career) is \$138,500.00 with a maximum of \$65,000.00 in Subsidized (borrowed prior to July 1,2012).
 Students may borrow up to the budget (budget is created based on tuition, books and supplies, and miscellaneous expenses) for the Federal Graduate PLUS (PA, DPT, and OT students only).